kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 ## Cross-Browser Testing
 I have tested this website across the 3 main web browsers used today, Google Chrome, Microsoft Edge & Mozilla Firefox.
 The site loaded consistently across all 3 and no discrepancies were detected.

+## Compatibility Testing
+I tested the site across differing devices, such as the Nokia 4.2 smartphone with Android 11, Lenovo Ideapad 3 laptop with different browsers on Windows 11, and on a Dell Studio laptop with different browsers on a Linux Mint operating system.
+No issues were reported between these devices.

 ## Responsiveness Testing
 During development of this application, I regularly tested the responsiveness of the site using Google Chromes Developer tools.
 In my CSS media query rules, I used 4 separate break points to design the site for different screen sizes.